Top National Guard general refutes nationwide coronavirus quarantine rumors

 Lengyel's tweet comes as many people across the U.S. reported receiving text messages warning of martial law, prompting authorities to assure residents the messages were fake.

+Top Pentagon officials said there are no plans to introduce martial law and that National Guard troops are not being called up at the federal level to impose a quarantine.

+The rumors were planted by foreign actors intent on cultivating panic among Americans, Chairman of the Joint Chiefs of Staff, Gen. Mark Milley, and his Vice Chairman, Gen. John Hyten, said Friday.
+Hyten serves on the coronavirus task force headed by Vice President Mike Pence.

-Governors across the country continue to deploy guard troops in response to the coronavirus pandemic.
+They added that troops are not staging at stadiums outside of cities where governors have used their authority to call up Guard units.
+Governors across the country continue to deploy Guard troops in response to the coronavirus pandemic.
 More than 2,000 have been activated across more than 20 states to help with efforts to contain the outbreak.

 Troops in New York, New Jersey, Wisconsin, Louisiana and Michigan are supporting relief efforts.
 Their mission includes disinfecting public spaces, distributing food, assisting with transportation and logistical support of health officials, and collecting and delivering samples, the Guard said in a news release.